Kiuwan logo

 SAST

-Static application security testing scans for cybersecurity vulnerabilities without needing to run the program.
+Static application security testing scans for cybersecurity vulnerabilities without running the program.
 SAST tools can reveal vulnerabilities such as SQL injection before the QA phase, which helps developers shift left in their software development lifecycle to minimize potential attack surface area and prevent a security breach.

 SCA

-Since the overwhelming majority of developers use open-source code for the application, having a software composition analysis tool is a significant asset.
+Since most developers use open-source code for the application, having a software composition analysis tool is a significant asset.
 It will help your team track and analyze the components of your code, including their libraries, software licenses, and dependencies.

 Get Your FREE Demo of Kiuwan Application Security Today!